wiremas/spore/README.md

 In order to run **spore** you need to have **scipy** and **numpy** installed.<br/>

-If you're running Linux or Mac just install using pip.<br/>
+- If you're running Linux or Mac just install using pip.<br/>
-If you're running Windows you should run...
+- If you're running Windows you should run...
 ```
 pip install -i https://pypi.anaconda.org/carlkl/simple numpy
 pip install -i https://pypi.anaconda.org/carlkl/simple scipy
 ```
 ... or try follow this [guide](https://forums.autodesk.com/t5/maya-programming/guide-how-to-install-numpy-scipy-in-maya-windows-64-bit/td-p/5796722).

+### Optional

 To submit anonymous bug reports you need to install the **requests** library.<br/>
 Though this would help me to improve further versions it is not necessary to run spore.